Search models, users, collections, and posts

 Unfortunately i had an issue with the original design, where the bottom case of my X1C was starting to deform in the middle.
 I guessed this was because of the position of the PTC-Heater.
 Which blows the hot air in a very flat angle.

-So I designed a remix to prevent this issue and fit my needs.
+So I designed a "remix" (I build this model from scratch) to prevent this issue and fit my needs.

 Also added: